Via Laietana

-It can be seen as an extension of Carrer de Pau Claris in Eixample.
-Via Laietana was named after the Laietanii, an Iberian people who inhabited the region around Barcelona, Maresme, Vallès, and Baix Llobregat.
+Via Laietana was named after the Laietani, an Iberian people who inhabited the region around Barcelona, Maresme, Vallès, and Baix Llobregat.

 History

-The construction of Via Laietana was first projected in 1879 and started in 1907, with the aim of communicating Eixample with the waterfront, amid much controversy.
-The demolition of a large number of houses and the removal of the streets in the area was required to do so.
+The construction of Via Laietana was first projected in 1879 and started in 1907, with the aim of communicating Eixample with the waterfront, amid much controversy due to the required demolition of a large number of houses and the removal of the streets in the area.
 As some of the traditional guilds of the city, some dating back to the Middle Ages, were located there, they had to be relocated in different parts of Barri Gòtic, notably Plaça de Sant Felip Neri.
 The first section to be built was named Carrer de Bilbao, which nowadays is a separate, shorter street that stems from the larger Via Laietana.
 The avenue was finished in 1926.
 Francesc Cambó, a prominent politician of the time, built his personal residence in the avenue.

-During the years of the Spanish Civil War (1936-1939) it was renamed Via Durruti.
+During the years of the Spanish Civil War (1936-1939), the road was renamed Via Durruti, in honour of the anarchist militia leader Buenaventura Durruti.
+It hosted the headquarters of the CNT-FAI and the General Commissariat of Public Order, in close proximity to each other.